September 4, 2009

 The news of his death came hours after the Army announced the firstborn of Prabhakaran, Charles Anthony, and six other well-known leaders of this long-lived and bloody guerrilla group fighting for independence Tamils in the island.

-Among them were the most responsible for political affairs, B. Nadesan, the head of the Peace Secretariat (LTTEPS), S. Puleedevan, and the police chief rebel, Ilango.
+Among them were the most responsible for political affairs, B. Nadesan, the head of the Peace Secretariat (LTTEPS), S. Puleedevan, and rebel police director, Ilango.

 "This is the first time that a terrorist group has been completely wiped out by a democratic government," he told Efe by telephone Ceylonese Foreign Secretary, Palitha Kohona, who undermined the credibility of the allegations of civilian deaths.